OAuth

 But first, why use the Authorization Code grant or other grants at all?
 There are, after all, simpler ways to offload authentication.
 You could use the direct username and password flows.
 Why bother with the OAuth dance of redirects?

 When you use the OAuth grants, you stand on the shoulders of giants.
-Many many people in the Internet Engineering Task Force (IETF) working group have spent lots of time refining this grant, poking and fixing holes in these flows’ security, as well as documenting and building libraries for them.
+Many people in the Internet Engineering Task Force (IETF) working group have spent lots of time refining this grant, poking and fixing holes in these flows’ security, as well as documenting and building libraries for them.
 You also benefit from documents such as OAuth 2.0 for browser based apps, currently being developed, and OAuth 2.0 for native apps.

 Using standard OAuth grants to integrate a third party authorization server into your application architecture allows you to leverage these benefits.
 It also leaves open migration possibilities, should your authorization server fail to meet your needs.
 (OIDC is another standard which layers identity information onto OAuth grants.)